Revolutionary-Games/Thrive-Launcher/README.md

 required modules.
 You may need to run this again after pulling updates if the required modules have changed.

+### Icons

+In order for the icons to work you need to run `./CreateIcons.rb` to create all the icon files from the source images.

 ### Running

 Now you should have everything set up.
 You can run Thrive launcher